-Two non-overlapping 10% subsamples of discharges were drawn from the NIS file for several reasons pertaining to data analysis.
+Two non-overlapping 10% subsamples of discharges were drawn from the NIS file for several data analysis purposes.
 One reason for creating the subsamples was to reduce processing costs for selected studies that will not require the entire NIS.
 Another reason is that the two subsamples may be used to validate models and obtain unbiased estimates of standard errors.

 The subsamples were selected by drawing every tenth discharge, starting with two different, randomly-selected starting points.
 Having a different starting point for each of the two subsamples guaranteed that the resulting subsamples would not overlap.